suhtun/sixt-test-app/README.md

 In this branch you'll find:

 Koin(service locator) for dependency injection.
-A single-activity architecture, using the Navigation component to manage fragment operations.
-A presentation layer that contains a fragment (View) and a ViewModel per screen (or feature).
+A presentation layer that contains a View and a ViewModel per screen (or feature).
-Reactive UIs using LiveData observables and Data Binding.
+Reactive UIs using LiveData observables.
-A data layer with a repository and two data sources (local using Room and remote) that are queried with one-shot operations (no listeners or data streams).
+A data layer with a repository and remote data sources that are queried with one-shot operations (no listeners or data streams).

 It is written 100% in Kotlin.